-The high-definition reproducer cards within the Binloop support a variety of common industry-standard video and audio formats.
-However, the files loaded onto the Compact Flash cards must adhere to some specific encoding and file-naming requirements in order to playback properly in the Binloop.
-This section provides detailed information on those requirements so that you can successfully create and load content into the Digital Binloop HD.
+The reproducer cards within the Binloop support a variety of common industry-standard audio formats, as well as the popular MPEG-2 video format.
+To play properly in the Binloop, however, the files loaded onto the Compact Flash cards must adhere to some specific encoding and file-naming requirements.
+This section provides detailed information on those requirements so that you can successfully create and load content into the Binloop.